-- 5.5.5.1 General injuries: If the player is not the goalkeeper, and medical personnel are beckoned to attend the player(s), the referee shall instruct the player(s) to leave or be removed from the field of play.
-Players leaving the game for illness or injury, providing they have not been replaced, may re-enter the game (after being beckoned by the referee) during the run of play or at any stoppage of play, including times for normal substitutions.
-If the referee signals the clock to be stopped to assess a player's injuries and it is determined that medical personnel are not needed, the player(s) does not have to leave the field. - 5.5.5.2 Bleeding, oozing injuries or blood on uniform: If necessary, summon medical personnel to escort or remove the player(s) from the field of play.
-The player(s) may re-enter the game after the injury has been properly treated, the uniform has been evaluated by appropriate medical personnel for potential infectivity and changed, if necessary, before return to participation, and permission has been granted by the referee.
-(See Rule 3.5.2.) - 5.5.6 Suspend the game and stop the clock when a player has been instructed to leave the field for an equipment change or jewelry violation. - 5.5.7 Suspend the game, stop the clock and direct the game management personnel to remove artificial noisemakers, air horns, electronic amplifiers and any other items that are not permitted from the spectators' areas.
+- A.R.
+5.5.6.1.d.
+If an injured player is unable to return, may the replacement be given permission to enter the game at the next stoppage of play?
+RULING: Yes, and the opposing team may make appropriate substitutions in accordance with Rule 3.4.9. - 5.5.6.2 Bleeding, oozing injuries, blood on uniform or signs of concussion: Summon medical personnel to escort or remove the player(s) from the field of play.
+The player(s) may re-enter the game after the injury has been properly treated, the uniform has been evaluated by appropriate medical personnel for potential infectivity and changed, if necessary, before return to participation and permission has been granted by the referee.
+(See Rule 3.5.3.2.) - A.R.
+5.5.6.2.
+In the event the trainer is ejected from the game and no suitable certified medical authority or replacement is available, what action is to be taken by the referee?
+RULING: Ensure that the trainer is within a reasonable distance to be summoned in the event of an emergency. - 5.5.7 Suspend the game and stop the clock when a player has been instructed to leave the field for an equipment change or jewelry violation. - 5.5.8 Suspend the game, stop the clock and direct the game management personnel to remove artificial noisemakers, air horns, electronic amplifiers and any other items that are not permitted from the spectators' areas.